monizb/egghead-challenge-regex-snippets/README.md

 A VS Code Extension with a list of 50+ hand picked Regex Codes made as a part of an Egghead Challenge.

 ### Why This Extension?
-When the challenge was announced and the topics were told, I saw Regex one the list and thought "Oh, there will already be 100s of extensions out there for Regex Snippets".
+When the challenge was announced and the topics were told, I saw Regex on the list and thought "Oh, there will already be 100s of extensions out there for Regex Snippets".
 Well, I was wrong.
 I did not find even a single extension for the same so decided to take this up.

 ### Snippets